What to do at New Jersey's Most Popular Beaches

 Lavalette and Ortley both are family friendly beaches with little beach towns, perfect to escape the crowds of Seaside Heights and Point Pleasant.
 Lavalette is one of the nicest beach communities on the Barnegat Peninsula.
 You'll find a quaint beach town away from the hustle of the larger beaches with commercial boardwalks.
 Enjoy a stroll through its mile long non-commercial boardwalk, and ready access to the ocean beach and the Barnegat Bay Shoreline.
 It's a small beach town with plenty of places to shops and eat in town.
 The beach meets the bay within 2-4 blocks depending on where you are.

 Next town over is Ortley Beach, an unincorporated community located within Toms River.
 It's a nice, clean beach, less fancy than its neighboring Lavalette but still has much of the same charm.
 The Surf Club beach has snack bars, showers and there is a great playground on the bay side.
-Daily Lavalette beach fee.
-Children 12 years and under are free.
-Daily Ortley beach fees.
+Daily Lavalette beach fee for ages 12+.
+Children 11 years and under are free.
+Daily Ortley beach fees for ages 13+.
 Children 12 years and under are free.

 Exit 82 Seaside Heights

-- July - August 2025: Sunday Movies on the Beach at dusk
+- July - August 2026: Sunday Movies on the Beach in Seaside Heights, at dusk

 Exit 63 Long Beach Island - LBI

 Long Beach Island encompasses 18 miles of beach fun with 6 unique towns: Barnegat Light, Beach Haven, Harvey Cedars, Long Beach Township, Ship Bottom and Surf City.
 Things to do: beach, sunning, water sports, fishing, bicycling, boating, kayaking, walking, and exploring.
-Attractions for kids: Thundering Surf Water Park, Mini Golf at Jen's Links, Fantasy Island Amusement Park.
-Fees vary for each beach, averaging $10.
+Attractions for kids: Thundering Surf Water Park, Fantasy Island Amusement Park.
+Fees vary for each beach.
+No badge fee for children 11 & under.

 Exit 40 Brigantine

 Relax on pristine white sandy beaches at Brigantine Beach.
-Go swimming in the ocean, try sport fishing or windsurfing.
+Go swimming in the ocean, try sport fishing, boating, or surfing.
 Lifeguards on duty.
-Attractions: Shark Park Playground, Marine Mammal Stranding Center, Brigantine Lighthouse and Brigantine Beach Historical Museum.
-Daily beach fees.
+Attractions: Shark Park Playground, Putt Putt Paradise Mini Golf, Marine Mammal Stranding Center, Brigantine Lighthouse, and Brigantine Beach Historical Museum.
+ADA compliant beach mats for accessibility at select beaches.
+Daily beach fees for ages 12+.

 Exit 30 Ocean City